 Comprehensive hearing assessment can be completed at any age if there is any suspicion that a hearing problem exists.
 Hearing is not an all or nothing phenomena.
 Without direct testing, it is impossible to determine that a child hears perfectly across the range of frequencies necessary for understanding speech.
 Since speech consists of both low and high-pitched sounds, a hearing loss in one region can cause the child to misperceive speech.
-Even a slight or mild hearing loss, such as may occur with persistent otitis media (OME) during critical years for language and speech development, may cause a delay in normal communication skills.
+Even a slight or mild hearing loss, such as may occur with persistent inflammation or infection of the middle ear, during critical years for language and speech development may cause a delay in normal communication skills.

 A hearing healthcare professional skilled in working with young children completes a comprehensive hearing assessment.
 The results of the test are recorded on an audiogram, a chart that measures how well an individual can hear.
 Results are used to determine the type of hearing disorder and whether hearing instruments are needed or whether medical or surgical treatment is required.

 Conventional hearing tests usually require that the child respond in some way (verbally, by picture pointing, raising a hand, or through a “game”) to soft sounds produced by an audiometer.
 By the age of three, these types of tests are generally appropriate.
 For younger children, beginning at about six months of age, other behavioral hearing tests that reinforce a baby’s response to test sounds using an animated toy can be used accurately.